feature-engine/feature_engine/docs/contribute/contribute_other.rst

    :target: https://github.com/sponsors/solegalli

 Currently, Sole and our contributors dedicate their free time voluntarily to advancing the project.
-You can help us reach a funding milestone, so that we can gather on a group of 2-3 contributors who will commit regular hours each week to enhance documentation and expand Feature-engine's functionality at a faster pace.
+You can help us reach a funding milestone so that we can gather a group of 2-3 contributors who will commit regular hours each week to enhance documentation and expand Feature-engine's functionality at a faster pace.
 `Your contribution <https://github.com/sponsors/solegalli>`_ will play a vital role in propelling Feature-engine to new heights, ensuring it remains a valuable resource for